mikeger/XcodeSelectiveTesting/README.md

 - Open tab "Package Dependencies"
 - Select "+"
 - In the new window, paste `git@github.com:mikeger/XcodeSelectiveTesting` in the search field
-- Select project if necessary and click "Add Package"
+- Select project if necessary, put a checkbox on "XcodeSelectiveTesting" in the list
+- Click "Add Package"

 ### Using Swift Package Manager